Use the tabs below to learn more about the Housing Policies and Processes:

 For more information about Gender Inclusive Housing, please click here: https://www.bentley.edu/campus-life/residential-center-dining/additional-housing-options

-Incoming first-year, transfer, and exchange students who will be new to the university as of Fall 2018 are not assigned on-campus housing through this process.
-More information will be released to these students in May.
+Incoming first-year, transfer, and exchange students who will be new to the university as of Fall 2019 are not assigned on-campus housing through this process.
+More information will be sent to student's email address on May 30th.

 Housing and Meal Plan/ Medical Accommodation Process